 - The principal investment objective of the Scheme is to ensure that the Scheme is able to provide the benefits as set out in the Trust Deed.
-The Trustee seeks to achieve this through investing in a diversified portfolio of assets, having taken account of the Scheme's liabilities and its tolerance of risk in the context of the Trustee's evaluation of the Principal Employer's covenant. - In consultation with the Investment Consultant, the Trustee has agreed a journey plan where the funding objective is to be 100% funded by 31 December 2031 on a self-sufficiency basis agreed by the Trustee.
-The Trustee also monitors the Scheme's funding position on a

-Technical Provisions basis.
-The Scheme was fully funded on this measure at the date of the last actuarial valuation (30 September 2019).
+The Trustee seeks to achieve this through investing in a diversified portfolio of assets, having taken account of the Scheme's liabilities and its tolerance of risk in the context of the Trustee's evaluation of the Principal Employer's covenant. - In consultation with the Investment Consultant, the Trustee has agreed a journey plan where the funding objective is to be 100% funded by 31 December 2031 on a Low Dependency basis agreed by the Trustee.
+The Trustee also monitors the Scheme's funding position on a Technical Provisions basis.
+The Scheme was fully funded on this measure at the date of the last actuarial valuation (30 September 2022).

-- The Trustee proposes to achieve the self-sufficiency objective above through a policy of targeting an agreed level of returns in excess of the returns assumed in calculating the value of the liabilities, with the expected investment return and risk of the Scheme's assets reducing once the Scheme is fully funded on its self-sufficiency basis. - The Trustee has implemented an investment structure that seeks to more closely match asset allocation to liabilities by using suitable assets (see para 13) and thereby reducing the Scheme's exposure to inflation and interest rate risk.
-The collateral made available for the 'derivative' assets so used are the Government Bonds and any cash holdings. - In consultation with the Investment Consultant and the Principal Employer, the Trustee has agreed a dynamic de-risking protocol to enable the Scheme to de-risk when it is ahead of its self-sufficiency journey plan.
-Any changes to the journey plan or associated de-risking protocol must be approved by the Trustee.
+- The Trustee proposes to achieve the Low Dependency objective above through a policy of targeting an agreed level of returns in excess of the returns assumed in calculating the value of the liabilities, with the expected investment return and risk of the Scheme's assets reducing once the Scheme is fully funded on its Low Dependency basis. - The Trustee has implemented an investment structure that seeks to more closely match asset allocation to liabilities by using suitable assets (see para 12) and thereby reducing the Scheme's exposure to inflation and interest rate risk.
+The collateral made available for the 'derivative' assets so used are the Government Bonds and any cash holdings.